 Year of publication: Work with updated sources.
 They are more reputable and confirm that specific ideas and concepts about a particular topic are relevant and used within the field.
-Aim for using sources that were published within the last five or six years.
+Aim for using multiple sources that were published within the last five or six years.

 The publishing house: The source’s recognition and reputation correlate with the publisher’s image within the academic community.
 The more esteemed the publisher is, the more acceptable its articles or books are.
 Specifically, look for Cambridge University Press, University of Chicago Press, Harvard University Press, Routledge, and Sage.

-After you go through the sources and have a general idea of the authors’ takes, start analyzing the data.
+After you go through the sources carefully and have a general idea of the authors’ takes, start analyzing the data.
 Look at a particular essay or article and try to determine the author’s main argument and claim.

 - What is this claim?